Flooding-against-Ransomware/ranflood/README.md

 The daemon should run as a service (always on, restarted if it crashes, etc.).
 The daemon accepts as parameter a path to a `setting.ini` file which reports where to store the on-the-fly and shadow-copy DBs and archives and sets its request address (the default is `localhost:7890`).

-For instance, a `setting.ini` file for a Windows installation
+For instance, an example `setting.ini` file for a Windows installation is

 ```[RandomFlooder]
 MaxFileSize = 768 KB